fhalamos/C_exercises/HW5/README.txt

 #P7
 -Call the program through /p7 n, where n is the dimension of squared matrix A.
 -The matrix A and vector b are generated automatically with random numbers.
 If they happen to generate a sistem of equation with infinite or non solutions, just run the program again.
+You can identify this cases in case the matrix contains nan or inf values.
 In most cases this will not happen.

 --------------------